No horses required.

 - Fist of the North Star had a bit of this, and actually contributed one of the most defining images of the concept - a splash panel of Ken and Shin, performing leaping kicks at each other, with their leading legs crossed.

 - The eponymous Yaiba does that is he has to face a flying opponent.
 Usually with a little help from Shonosuke and later with the Ryujin Katana.

-- The most memorable scenes involve Sasuke and Naruto flying at each other with their respective signature techniques.
+- Innumerable examples in Naruto, some better animated than others.
+The most memorable involve Sasuke and Naruto flying at each other with their respective signature techniques.